Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

      return "I'm not sure how to handle that yet.
 Please try a different query.";
    }
    ```
-   - Purpose: Central “agent” logic.
+   - Purpose: Central "agent" logic.
 It decides which tool function to call for each user query.
    - State: A single orchestration file to keep your function entry point simpler.

 ---

-## 4. Create “supabase/functions/tools/getUnassignedTickets.ts”
+## 4. Create "supabase/functions/tools/getUnassignedTickets.ts"
 1. [ ] In supabase/functions/tools/, create a file named getUnassignedTickets.ts.
 2. [ ] Fetch tickets from Supabase with assigned_to = null, using the Deno-compatible Supabase client:
    ```ts:supabase/functions/tools/getUnassignedTickets.ts